sez11a/liferay-docs/user/articles/110-collaboration/02-managing-documents-and-media/07-online-editing-office-365/03-creating-editing-files-office365.markdown

-2. Click the file's Actions icon (![Actions](../../../../images/icon-actions.png)) and select *Edit in Office 365 Docs*.
-This automatically [checks out](/docs/7-2/user/-/knowledge_base/u/checking-out-and-editing-files) the file, transfers its content to a new Office 365&trade; file, and redirects you to that Office 365&trade; file.
+2. Click the file's Actions icon (![Actions](../../../../images/icon-actions.png)) and select *Edit in Office 365*.
+This automatically [checks out](/docs/7-2/user/-/knowledge_base/u/checking-out-and-editing-files) the file, transfers its content to a new Office 365&trade; file, and redirects you to that file Office 365&trade;.

     ![Figure 4: Select *Edit in Office 365* from the file's Actions menu.](../../../../images/office365-edit.png)